Recessions strike the global economy once every several years – and plenty more are sure to happen in the future. That’s a certainty.

 More importantly, there’s an opportunity cost.
 The money you’re using to pay off debt could be invested at the bottom of the market instead.
 You could be making profit with other assets on this list rather than paying loans + interest.

 The whole point of investing is to “buy-low, sell high”.
 As such, and contrary to popular belief, periods of economic downturn can be the best times to invest.
-You just need to prepare for future scenarios, choosing the best investments for a recession.
+You just need to prepare for future scenarios and choose the best investments for a recession.

 Skip the Next Western Recession